isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion23">
     <label for="accordion23"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What happens if I accidentally misplaced my printed vouchers?</span></label>
     <div>
 						<p>Any misplaced vouchers may be used by anyone who picks it up.
 You may request for a re-print of your remaining vouchers at the CCs.
-However, a new set of $500 vouchers will not be issued.
+However, a new set of CDC Vouchers will not be issued.
 Recipients are advised to exercise personal responsibility in safekeeping their vouchers as they are equivalent to cash.</p>
 			<p>Please note that the vouchers are non-refundable and/or non-exchangeable.
 			</p>
     </div>